Mental-Block/blog/content/blog/canaf-investment-group/index.md

 ![Canaf Logo](./canaf.jpg)

 Canaf investment group is a company with has a long-term strategic focus on growing sustainable shareholder wealth by investing long-term growth sectors within South Africa.
-Their main business is to make coking coal for steel production and have recently expanded into residential real esate. more info: http://www.canafgroup.com/corporate/about-us/
+Their main business is to make coking coal for steel production and have recently expanded into residential real estate. more info: http://www.canafgroup.com/corporate/about-us/

 Since David way and the team took over in 2007 they have been lowering their debt and have been improving operational efficiency of the coking business (southern coal).
 They took shareholder equity from (201,812) in 2008 to $4,001,213 as of july 2020 ($0.11 CAD).
 Growing it's book value by 36% per year.